galvezsh/galvezsh.github.io/readme.md

 ### ✅ What's New

 - Pages are now organized into **folders with their own** `index.html`, allowing clean URLs like `/home/`, `/about/`, `/projects/homelab/`.
-- All UI components (e.g., Navbar, Footer, Toast) are in separate JavaScript files inside `/js/components/`. `engine.js` no longer contains full component definitions — it now bootstraps rendering and connects logic.
+- All UI components (e.g., navbar, footer, toast) are in separate JavaScript files inside `/js/components/`. `engine.js` no longer contains full component definitions — it now bootstraps rendering and connects logic.
 - No need to manually duplicate HTML markup for components.
 Simply declare an element placeholder (e.g. `<footer></footer>`) and the engine will render it.
 - Cookies are now explicitly set with `path=/`, so locale, theme, and first-visit state are shared across all pages.